Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

-The results presented in Table 2 show that the unicellular algae of the the class Zygnematophyceae and the family Desmidiaceae have high fractal dimensions ranging approximately from $1.8$ to $1.9$; this narrow range of fractal dimensions implies that the level of complexity (or irregularity) of surfaces and structures is very similar for all these selected objects.
-The results are also consistent with the fact that the unicellular algae have very limited range of self-similarity and magnification that are observed in these objects as already is pointed out in Section 3.1.
-It must be also noted that the unicellular algae in Table 2 are separated into two groups called here {\it Euastrum} and {\it Micrasterias}, and that within each group algae are ordered based on their increasing fractal dimension.
-Since all algea shown in Table 2 belong to the same family Desmidiaceae, similar ordering can be made for other familes of green algae.
+The results presented in Table~\ref{tab2} show that the unicellular algae of the the class Zygnematophyceae and the family Desmidiaceae have high fractal dimensions ranging approximately from $1.8$ to $1.9$; this narrow range of the $FDs$ implies that the level of complexity (or irregularity) of surfaces and structures is very similar for all these selected objects.
+The results are also consistent with the fact that the unicellular algae have very limited ranges of self-similarity and magnification that are observed in these objects as is already pointed out in Section \ref{sec3.1}.
+It must also be noted that the unicellular algae in Table~\ref{tab2} are separated into two groups called here {\it Euastrum} and {\it Micrasterias}, and that within each group, algae are ordered based on their increasing fractal dimension.
+Since all algae shown in Table~\ref{tab2} belong to the same family Desmidiaceae, similar ordering can be made for other families of green algae.

-Fractal dimension in Table 3 is computed for multicellular and colonial algea of three families (Volvocaceae, Scenedesmaceae and Hydrodictyaceae) of the class Chlorophyceae, and that the results are presented for for the selected members of each class, which are ordered based on their increasing fractal dimension.
-The presented results show that fractal dimension of the two multicellular algae ({\it Volvox globator} and {\it Volvox aureus}) are the lowest, which means that complexity of these two algae is the highest among the selected objects.
-Interestingly, the fractal dimension of {\it Eudorina elegans} is more similar to one member of the family Scenedesmaceae and one member of the family Hydrodictyaceae, which is caused by the fact that these algae are colonial despite being members of different familes.
+The fractal dimension in Table~\ref{tab3} is computed for multicellular and colonial algae of three families (Volvocaceae, Scenedesmaceae and Hydrodictyaceae) of the class Chlorophyceae, and the results are presented for the selected members of each class, which are ordered based on their increasing fractal dimension.
+The presented results show that the $FD$ of the two multicellular algae ({\it Volvox globator} and {\it Volvox aureus}) are the lowest, which means that the complexity of these two algae is the highest among the selected objects.
+Interestingly, the $FD$ of {\it Eudorina elegans} is more similar to one member of the family Scenedesmaceae and one member of the family Hydrodictyaceae, which is caused by the fact that these algae are colonial despite being members of different families.

-Similarly, fractal dimension of {\it Tetraedron minimum}, which belongs to the family Hydrodictyaceae is closer to that of the members of the family Scenedesmaceae.
-The reason is likely caused by the fact that these algae are colonial but also by similarities in their cell shapes.
+Similarly, fractal dimension of {\it Tetraedron minimum}, which belongs to the family Hydrodictyaceae, is closer to that of the members of the family Scenedesmaceae.
+The reason is likely caused by the fact that these algae are colonial, but also by similarities in their cell shapes.
 However, the two remaining members of the family Hydrodictyaceae have significantly higher fractal dimensions that may be caused by both different cell and colony shapes between {\it Tetraedron minimum} and these two members.